mlebkowski/advent-of-code-php/src/Solutions/Y2017/D03/Readme.md

 be a negative number.
 This way when applying `abs()` we will get the desired v-shaped line.
 And then, add the ring number — because that is the distance in straight line from the edge center to the spiral center.

+## Part II

+For the second part I decided to use the „brute-force” approach, or rather more precisely, to create the spiral builder itself.
+It has two responsibilities: to lay out values in spiral (doh!) and to calculate those values based on… Things.
+This is why `ValueFactory` is extracted.
+Same spiral builder can either create a chain of sequential integers, or calculate the values based on current point neighbours.